lab11/esp32-gateway/README.md

 The software for the gateway consists of a number of separate services.
 - Configuration of Wi-Fi credentials via Bluetooth when Wi-Fi is not yet connected
+- Serial logging of [PowerBlade](https://github.com/lab11/powerblade) data parsed from BLE advertisements
-- Forwarding of [PowerBlade](https://github.com/lab11/powerblade) data received in BLE advertisements to a configurable endpoint
+- Forwarding of PowerBlade data to a configurable Influx endpoint
 - Serving of tools and settings as a web portal on the local network

 The [ESP32 Applications repo](https://github.com/lab11/esp32-apps) contains single-purpose applications that demonstrate or test most of these services, as well as a number of other miscellaneous applications.